 The pack you choose will depend on personal preferences regarding design features, price, weight, and capacity.
 There are several backpacks that stand out in this category.

 For a top thru-hiker pack, especially if you like Osprey, I suggest you look at the Osprey Exos 58 ($220, 2 lbs.
-8 oz.) or Exos 48 ($200, 2 lbs.
-5 oz.).
-The women’s version is the Eja 58 and Eja 48.
-I used the Exos 58 on a four-day, 86-mile backpacking trip in Yosemite National Park, carrying up to 25 pounds, and on a weeklong hut trek in Italy’s Dolomite Mountains.
-(My friend, Todd, is carrying the first generation of the Exos 58 in the Wind River Range in the lead photo, above.)
+11 oz.) or Exos 48 ($200, 2 lbs.
+5 oz.), which have been udpated for 2018.
+The women’s version is the Eja 58 and Eja 48, introduced in 2018.
+I’ve used and liked the Exos 58 a lot since it first came out in 2008, including on a four-day, 86-mile backpacking trip in Yosemite National Park and on a weeklong hut trek in Italy’s Dolomite Mountains, and I more recently took the 2018 version of the Exos 58 on a six-day, 90-minute hike through Glacier National Park.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

 I also like the Gregory men’s Optic 58 and women’s Octal 55 ($210, 2 lbs.
 7 oz.), and the smaller Optic 48 and Octal 45 ($190), because they are designed for backpackers who want to go ultralight without switching to a stripped-down style of backpack.
 I found it comfortable carrying 30 to 35 pounds backpacking the Grand Canyon’s rugged Thunder River-Deer Creek Loop off the North Rim.